TheCubeDAO/Documentation/cubits.md

 These allocations are something that could potentially be decided by governance over time.

-**Gaming issuance / Proof of Play rewards are only distributed from this address as of Dec, 2023:** https://www.oklink.com/polygon/address/0x1a39f62d7c4803f9438845aed2c5633cf47ff1c3
+**Gaming issuance / Proof of Play tokens are only distributed from this address as of Dec, 2023:** https://www.oklink.com/polygon/address/0x1a39f62d7c4803f9438845aed2c5633cf47ff1c3

-*Old System Wallet: (DEPRECATED as of Sept, 2023) 17,926 Total Payouts.*
+*Old System Wallet: (DEPRECATED as of Sept, 2023) 17,926 Total Transfers.*
 <a href="https://polygonscan.com/token/0x4c989b872e96c37bc6fcb2f0fe5fdcabecc405a2?a=0x12a83a68a57c2d05b6543a2a6a67922b8b77db82">Click here to view the outdated system wallet</a>